-AIC Code Principle Compliance Statement BOARI D LEADERSHIP AND PURPOSE Α. A successful company is led by an effective board, whose role is to promote the long-term sustainable success of the company, generating value for shareholders and contributing to wider society.
-Directors are fully engage experience to foster heal sustainable success of the The Company's investme for private investors with decisions are made resp managing the business at the Board emphasises the risk management.
-At eac monitoring the ESG impa- ESG Decision Tool. Β. The board should establish the company's purpose, values, and strategy, and satisfy itself that these and its culture are aligned.
+AIC Code Principle Compliance Statement BOAR LEADERSHIP AND PURPOSE A. A successful company is led by an effective board, whose role is to promote the long-term sustainable success of the company, generating value for shareholders and contributing to wider society.
+Directors are fully engaged and committed to using their collective, extensive experience to foster healthy debate and drive business strategy for the long-term sustainable success of the Company.
+The Company's investment objective is to achieve long-term investment returns for private investors within a tax efficient structure and the Board ensures that all decisions are made responsibly.
+The Board and the Manager are committed to managing the business and its investment strategy in a sustainable manner and the Board emphasises the importance of ESG in its investment decisions and risk management.
+At each Board meeting, time is committed to assessing and monitoring the ESG impact of new investee companies through the Manager's ESG Decision Tool. В. The board should establish the company's purpose, values, and strategy, and satisfy itself that these and its culture are aligned.
 All directors must act with integrity, lead by example, and promote the desired culture.
-The purpose of the Complong-term investment refuled on the by investing purpose of the Directors agree that culture among the Board and other stakeholders, wastrategy.
-During the Board all Directors seek to promothrough ongoing engage stakeholders and the Codimetors consider an imposed on the consider and the Codimetors consider an imposed on the consider and the Codimetors consider an imposed on the consider and the Codimetors consider an imposed on the consider an imposed on the consider an imposed on the consider and the Codimetors consider an imposed on the consider an imposed С. The board should ensure that the necessary resources are in place for the company to meet its objectives and measure performance against them.
+The purpose of the Company is also its investment objective, which is to achieve long-term investment returns for private investors within a tax efficient structure.
+It does this by investing primarily in a diverse portfolio of UK growth businesses whether unquoted or traded on AIM.
+The Directors agree that establishing and maintaining an open and inclusive culture among the Board, and in its interaction with the Manager, shareholders, and other stakeholders, will support the delivery of its purpose, values and strategy.
+During the Board's annual evaluation process, it was apparent that all Directors seek to promote a culture of openness, integrity and debate through ongoing engagement and dialogue with the Manager, the Company's stakeholders and the Company's service providers.
+Further details of what the Directors consider an important element of culture can be found on page 36.
+C. The board should ensure that the necessary resources are in place for the company to meet its objectives and measure performance against them.
 The board should also establish a framework of prudent and effective controls, which enable risk to be assessed and managed.
-The Board and Audit & Ri the Company and the per providers, to ensure the of At each quarterly meetin the performance of its in any industry issues, as w Additionally, at each quar from Kaso Legg Commu the Company and the Ma turn, attract new shareho The Board has agreed sp to monitor compliance w framework.
-Directors reg additional information fro reports and formally revis The Manager also keeps peer group information a Additionally, the Board has the performance of its the behalf, the Manager mon employed by them.
+The Board and Audit & Risk Committee regularly review the performance of the Company and the performance and resources of the Manager and service providers, to ensure the Company can meet its objectives.
+At each quarterly meeting, the Board receives a report on Company performance, the performance of its investments and the VCT sector (including its competitors) any industry issues, as well as forecasts for future periods.
+Additionally, at each quarterly Board meeting, the Board is presented with a report from Kaso Legg Communications highlighting the media coverage received by the Company and the Manager to enhance the profile of the Company and, in turn, attract new shareholders.
+The Board has agreed specific KPIs with the Manager that enable both parties to monitor compliance with the agreed investment policy and risk management framework.
+Directors regularly review the risk management framework, and seek additional information from the Manager, where appropriate, to supplement these reports and formally review the risk framework, performance measures and KPIs.
+The Manager also keeps the Board informed on all investor relations matters and peer group information as appropriate.
+Additionally, the Board has established a framework for monitoring and evaluating the performance of its third-party services providers and, on the Company's behalf, the Manager monitors the performance and systems and controls employed by them.